ArunBharathRam/test/README.md

-# Feedback
+# Survey
-An Android Application to give feedback to faculty
+An Android Application to conduct various types of surveys.